meetuparchive/api/clients.md

 > Note: Meetup makes no guarantees about the maintenance and the support these 3rd party API client libraries offer.
 Please contact their maintainers if you have questions.

-> Note: If you come across a library that no longer seems to be maintained and you think should be removed from this listing.
-Please submit a pull request to do so.
+> Note: If you come across a library that no longer seems to be maintained and you think should be removed from this listing, please submit a pull request to do so.

 ## C#

-* [MeetupApi for C#](https://github.com/dachibox/MeetupApi) This will be the definitive portable class libarary solution for Xamarin and Universal Windows Platform.
+* [MeetupApi for C#](https://github.com/dachibox/MeetupApi) This will be the definitive portable class library solution for Xamarin and Universal Windows Platform.
 Check it out and if you would, send some pull request.

 ## Java